oracle-livelabs/apex/ai-interactive-report-lab2/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

 In this lab, you will:

-- Use the chat assistant to group and aggregate the report by product category to triage the morning alert queue.
-- Organize the report by warehouse, highlight low stock, and chart alert volume.
+- Organize the report by warehouse with alert count aggregates and highlight low-stock items.
-- Save a finished report view for repeat use.
+- Chart alert volume across the network and save the finished view for reuse.

-## Task 1: Triage the Morning Alert Queue
+## Task 1: Build a Warehouse Alert Summary Report

-The operations director has just started the day.
-Before the weekly review meeting, the team needs to understand which product lines are in trouble and how big the replenishment gap is for each.
-In this task you will use the chat assistant to triage the alert queue and size the problem by product category.
+An operations director needs a quick summary of replenishment alerts across the network.
+The team needs to understand which warehouses carry the heaviest alert load and where stock levels are critically low.
+In this task you will use the chat assistant to build that view step by step.

 1. Remove any existing filter chips and click **Assistant** to open the right-side chat panel for the Interactive Report.